kinode-dao/kinode-book/src/cookbook/file_transfer.md

 So upon Init, you open the existing file or create an empty one, and then based on whether the worker is a sender or not you do 2 things:

 - if receiver, save the File to your state, and then send a Started response to parent.
-- if sender, get the file's length, send it as Size to the target_worker, and then chunk the data, loop, read into a buffer and send to target_worker.
+- if sender, get the file's length, send it as Size to the `target_worker`, and then chunk the data, loop, read into a buffer and send to `target_worker`.

 `WorkerRequest::Chunk` will look like this: